Forevervar/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes.
 Creating a new branch is quick and simple.
-Git no fast forward mode and conflict?
+Git no fast forward mode and stash will conflict
+Git stash function